wso2/google-summer-of-code/CODE_OF_CONDUCT.md

 We do **not** tolerate:

 🚫 **Harassment** – Any form of discrimination, abuse, or threats.
-🚫 **Trolling & Personal Attacks** – Bullying, insults, or spreading negativity.
+🚫 **Trolling & personal attacks** – Bullying, insults, or spreading negativity.
-🚫 **Spam & Disruptive Behavior** – Unwanted promotion, excessive self-promotion, or repeated disruptions.
+🚫 **Spam & disruptive behavior** – Unwanted promotion, excessive self-promotion, or repeated disruptions.
-🚫 **Exclusionary Language** – Racist, sexist, homophobic, or otherwise discriminatory language.
+🚫 **Exclusionary language** – Racist, sexist, homophobic, or otherwise discriminatory language.

 ---